49thSecurityDivision/trivia-bot/README.md

 - Keeps track of users' scores
 - Provides a leaderboard of the top 10 scorers
 - Users can check their individual scores

+## Contributions
+Contributions are welcome!
+Please feel free to fork and create a pull request.